ashcodes101010/bootcamp-week1-exercises/personal-assistant/README.md

 Before we start coding, we should plan out how we want our app to look.
 An example Personal Assistant is up [here!](https://pkpbynum.github.io/personal-assistant-example/) For now, however, think about implementing only the Todos page with the following functionality:

-1. Keep a list of todos (just a simple string description)
+1. Keep a list of todos (just a simple string description) DONE
-2. Add todos to a list
+2. Add todos to a list DONE
-3. Delete todos once they have been added
+3. Delete todos once they have been added DONE
 4. Search through Todos by substring

 Here are some more details: